Étoile du Congo

-Étoile du Congo is a Congolese football club based in Brazzaville.
+Étoile du Congo is a Congolese professional football club based in Brazzaville.

 History

 L'Étoile du Congo started as a team in the Fédération Athlétique Congolaise (FAC), a league run by Catholic missionaries in the Belgian Congo.
 The church provided clothes and shoes and the team was required to attend mass.
 The team, known at the time as Renaissance, won the Brazzaville city championship each year from 1945 to 1950 led by team-captain Dominique Sombo.
 They played at Eboué stadium, which was owned by the mission.